Are you considering a career in veterinary medicine?

 Step 3: Many employers look for certain skill sets when hiring a receptionist.
 For example, customer service, oral and written communication, organization and listening skills are all taken into consideration.

-Veterinary assistants are responsible for helping with basic animal care, supporting veterinarians in treatments and procedures, cleaning exam rooms, kennels, instruments and equipment as well as feeding and exercising hospitalized patients.
+Veterinary assistants are responsible for helping with basic animal care, supporting veterinarians in treatments and procedures, general cleaning and patient care.

 How To Become A Veterinary Assistant:

-Step 1: Earn a high school diploma or be high school diploma candidate.
+Step 1: Earn a high school diploma or be a high school diploma candidate.

 Step 2: Volunteer or gain experience working with animals.